mirisuzanne/mia.wtf/src/art/music/index.md

 permalink: '/music/index.html'
 summary: >
   Everything else drops away,
-  and there is only the feeling.
+  and there is only the feeling
+  that resonates through a body.
 ---